verdantlearn/gis-beginner-oe4bw/modules/Introduction/_posts/2000-01-05-gibbon-case-study.md

 Let's **add the distribution data** to QGIS:
 > 1. In QGIS, click on the `Layer menu > Add Layer > Add Vector Layer...`
 1. Choose the source file by clicking the [...] button and finding *NomascusConcolor_Distribution**.shp*** - note that it's the file ending in *.SHP* that you need to add to QGIS.
-You should see some
+You should several polygons of different sizes and shapes added to your map, which represent this species' distribution

 Now we'll **add the gibbon sightings**:
 > 1. Repeat the same process using `Add Vector Layer...` to add *GibbonSightings_Survey1.geojson*